gil2rok/drghmc/README.md

 Extensive emperical experiments demonstrate that DR-G-HMC can indeed (1) sample from multiscale densities and (2) resolve the inefficiencies of G-HMC while (3) maintaining competitiveness with state of the art samplers (NUTS) on non-multiscale densities.

 > [!TIP]
-> Readable and stand-alone implementation of the DR-G-HMC sampler can be found in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit), a repository for Bayesian inference algorithms in Python.
+> DR-G-HMC is implemented cleanly in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit), an easy-to-use repo for Bayesian inference algorithms in Python.
 Consider giving it a star :star:.

 <!--
 ## Details :mag: